Jertzukka/filesort/README.md

 ### `-f <string>`

+OPTIONAL.
 Origin folder from where to search from.
-Defaults to current working folder ´./´
+Defaults to current working folder `./`

 ### `-v`

+OPTIONAL.
 Increased verbosity.

 ### `-e <string>`

+OPTIONAL.
 Extension criteria.
 Defaults to ignoring extension.

+### `-o <string>`

+OPTIONAL.
+Output where to move the matching files.
+If not specified, by default creates a folder named `<string>`.

 #### Examples